What is a Municipal Bond?

-The purchaser of a municipal bond is effectively loaning principal payments to the purchaser.
+The purchaser of a municipal bond is effectively loaning money to a government entity, which will make a predetermined number of interest and principal payments to the purchaser.
 Issuers typically use municipal bond proceeds to finance day-to-day operating activities or capital expenditures for the public good such as road, hospital, school, or infrastructure projects.

 There are many kinds of municipal bonds, but the two most prominent are general obligation bonds and revenue bonds.
 General obligation bonds are repaid with taxes collected by the issuer.
 They are unsecured and generally have maturities of at least 10 years.
 Revenue bonds are repaid with the revenue generated by the projects financed with the bond proceeds (such as a toll road).